kitesi/local-files-viewer/README.md

 ## Technologies / Attribution

-- SvelteKit, typescript, scss, etc..
+- SvelteKit, typescript, SCSS, etc..
 - remark: used to render markdown
 - shiki: used for syntax highlighting, mdsvex includes prismjs by default, but I don't like how they handle line highlights